 - Obtain contact information of eyewitness accounts

-- Document the scene of the crash as best you can.
-Try to take photos with your phone.
+- Document the scene of the crash as best you can, including taking photos with your phone

 An experienced legal team can help you establish fault by gathering: